Journalism Portfolio

 About a decade ago, I started studying Claremore’s electric grid because residents kept reporting excessive bill spikes.
 The problem wasn’t constant, so it was easy to dismiss with expected answers about summer demand, but even that couldn’t explain why ordinary residential customers could suddenly consume at times two or three times more kilowatt hours than the Oklahoma average, 1,079 kWh.

 I worked to understand all the theories on why Claremore seemed different than nearby communities.
-I met with linemen and learned about a pole built in the 1960s, but I struggled to understand how line loss could increase residential bills.
+During that work, I met with a lineman and learned about a pole built in the 1960s, but I struggled to understand how line loss from old poles or lack of conduits could increase residential bills.

-I requested billing data to map clusters of unusually high charges.
+I requested billing data to conduct a geospatial analysis of pricing trends and identify clusters of unusual energy spikes.
 The city denied the request, citing operational disruptions.
-In hindsight, I would have asked the public to submit their data and then narrowed my request.
+In hindsight, I would have asked the public to submit their data and then narrowed my request based on preliminary findings.

-However, a new study last fall found four areas of Claremore with critically low voltage (101.8V).
+However, a new study the city commissioned last fall found four area with critically low voltage (101.8V).
 Now I’m completing a project on how low-voltage impacts current and appliances, and possibly accounts for those unpredictable bill spikes.

 Data Storytelling